 Committee by notice served upon all members of the Committee.

-any sub-committee of the Committee or by any person acting as a Member of the Committee or (as the case may
+or of any sub-committee of the Committee or by any person acting as a Member of the Committee or (as the case

 appointment of any such Member or person acting as aforesaid, or that they or any of them were disqualified,

 be as valid as if every such person had been duly appointed and was qualified to be a Member of the Committee